justJackjon/VehicleBiz.VehicleApp/wiki/solution-design/application-structure/the-api-layer.md

 # > Features/
 #   The Features directory contains version-specific subdirectories, with each
 #   nested subdirectory representing a distinct feature or capability.
 #
+# > Features/**/Services/
+#   Feature-specific services and their interfaces are co-located within the
+#   parent directory of their associated feature.
+They cater to specific logic or
+#   operations pertinent only to that feature and can be introduced when the API
+#   requires granular control or a nuanced approach distinct from the general CRUD
+#   operations provided by the shared service.
+This structure promotes a clean
+#   separation of concerns while also offering flexibility for feature-specific
+#   requirements.
+#
+# > Features/<VERSION_DIR>/SharedServices/
+#   The proposed `VehicleCollectionService` is a shared service in acknowledgement
+#   of the straightforward CRUD-centric requirements of this API.
+Despite this, it
+#   remains in alignment with the Single Responsibility Principle (SRP) by
+#   managing a cohesive set of tasks.
+This reduces redundancy and ensures a
+#   consistent approach to managing the vehicle collection data.
+However, other
+#   feature-specific services can be introduced when a specific functionality or
+#   granular control is required, ensuring flexibility and adaptability.
+#
 # > Function Files:
 #   Each specific Azure Function is kept within it's respective feature directory,